Backlinks break on the internet all the time.

 By definition, a broken link – or a dead link, as some may call it – is a hyperlink on an internet web page that no longer works or functions as intended.

-Some of the reasons why links no longer work include:
+Some of the reasons why build links no longer work include:

-You’ll know a broken link when you encounter one.
-While the hyperlink will look the same, clicking on the link will take you to a 404 Page Error or Page Not Found message.
+You’ll know a broken link/dead link when you encounter one.
+While the hyperlink will look the same, clicking on the broken link will take you to a 404 Page Error or broken page Not Found message.
 Some websites have even gotten clever with their 404 messages, saying things like:

 But as much as websites might make fun of their broken URLs, they can actually be quite problematic.